-Rotary Youth Exchange is one of the most well-respected programs in Rotary, sponsoring 9,000 high school students each year, who leave their homes and families to live in another culture for a year, learning to share themselves and their beliefs with their host families and friends, while also learning and adapting to a new culture, gaining new friends, and adopting a new family.
+Rotary Youth Exchange (RYE) is one of the most well-respected programs in Rotary and has been a part of Rotary since 1929.
+RYE sponsors 9,000 high school students each year to live in another culture for a year.
+While on exchange, students learn to share themselves and their beliefs with their host families and friends, while also learning and adapting to a new culture, gaining new friends, and adopting a new family.
 Along the way, students in the RYE program learn a new language and culture, gain lifelong friendships throughout the world, and often become a valued member of a family in their host country.
 The program is both cultural and educational.

 “I got to be the big sister, the little sister, and the share-the-bathroom-with-a-whole-lot-of-other-people sister.
 Best of all, I found out what it was like to have a dad.” — Sherry-Lynn Marinus McDougall, Zimbabwe to Gladstone, Michigan 1989-90

 District 6220 encompasses Northern Wisconsin and much of the Upper Peninsula of Michigan, and includes nearly 50 local Rotary Clubs — all of which include men and women of their communities who volunteer to work toward the Rotary International goal of “Service Above Self”.

 The Rotary Youth Exchange program is a vibrant part of District 6220.
 Every year our all-volunteer staff works closely with 20-25 U.S.A. high school students and their parents to prepare them to take that life-defining step across the geographic boundaries to live in a foreign culture, learning to love and appreciate the friendships, food, and experiences along the way.
 And, since we’re a true reciprocal youth exchange organization, we also host 20-25 high school students from throughout the world each year.